Deviled Eggs With Candied Bacon And Fresh Dill

 MAKE THE MAYO MIXTURE

-Mix together the mayo, mustard, dill, cider vinegar, Worcestershire sauce and lemon pepper and scallions in a medium mixing bowl, and season with the salt.
+Mix together the mayo, mustard, dill, cider vinegar, Worcestershire sauce and lemon pepper and green onions in a medium mixing bowl, and season with the salt.

 Sprinkle with the remaining minced candied bacon, some more fresh dill and a light dusting of paprika to serve.